massgov/mayflower/patternlab/docs/a11y-checklist/sections.md

 **➢ No:**
 `<section>` requires `<h#>`.
-Move to the next question to find out more. ⬇️
+Move to the following question to find out more. ⬇️

 ## ➤ Does the section have a heading label content in other HTML tag to describe the section?